 We seriously saved money when money was the last thing we were thinking about it, and we realized this months later.

 How close we were to blowing everything, we had worked so hard for financially.

-We are not perfect, and though we have been able to continue to live below our means, we still have a lot of work to do when it comes to reaching our goals.
+We are not perfect, and though we have been able to continue to live below our means, we still have a lot of work to do to reach our goals.

 This is when I have to grow up and face what life is throwing my way and accept it.

-This is when my old insecurities would have gotten me in a financial mess.
+This is when my old insecurities would have gotten me into a financial mess.

-This is when I learned that I have grown as a person thanks to my debt journey.
+This was when I learned that I have grown as a person thanks to my debt journey.

-The older version of me has learned that this is not going to solve my problems, but will create more problems; not just for me, but my family as well.
+The older version of me has learned that this will not solve my problems but will create more problems, not just for me but my family as well.

 During these hard times, we are still managing to save money.
 It might not be a lot, but it's happening.
 We are continuing to increase our savings and increase our blog income through all this.

 Money was the last thing on my mind, yet we managed to save money without really thinking about it, and it was all thanks to our years of budgeting and financial planning (and the excellent advice of friends and family).